 3. The ruling does not add any new delays or deterrents to the planning process.

 The ruling does not change the planning review process or add any new delays or deterrents; the NCC operates under the same time-constraints (normally a three-week turn-around period) as all other government entities which provide input to the CPA and their decisions.
 The NCC has reviewed 3,094 planning applications since it was established under law in 2016.

 4. The NCC has only directed refusal for seven applications since 2016.

-Of the 3,094 applications that the NCC has reviewed since 2016, the NCC has directed conditions of approval for just 62 applications, representing 2% of all applications reviewed.
-The number of times that the NCC has directed refusal for a planning application is even lower: the NCC has directed refusal just seven times for five applications.
-This represents 0.23% – less than a quarter of 1% – of all applications reviewed.
+Of the 4,339 applications that the NCC has reviewed since 2016, the NCC has directed conditions of approval for just 106 applications, representing 2.4% of all applications reviewed.
+The number of times that the NCC has directed refusal for a planning application is even lower: the NCC has directed refusal just nine times for seven applications.
+This represents 0.21% – less than a quarter of 1% – of all applications reviewed.
 In all of these cases the applications involved adverse impacts on protected areas or the critical habitat of protected species.
-To put it another way, this means that 99.77% of all applications have NOT been directed refusal.
+To put it another way, this means that 99.79% of all applications have NOT been directed refusal.

 5. The NCC exists under law to safeguard protected areas and critical species habitats.

 The NCC has a clear legal mandate which has existed since the National Conservation Act was unanimously passed in 2013.
 The NCC exists to exercise the powers and carry out the duties imposed on it under the Act and generally serves to promote the conservation, preservation and sustainable use of Cayman’s natural resources and biological diversity.
 The NCC has always been fully transparent, accountable and is constituted under the Act to include technical experts and representation from each of the six districts.
 If you are interested in seeing the NCC in action, we livestream our General Meetings every quarter.